 (a) The Byzantine Church

-The Byzantine church, built on the traditional location of the Inn of the Good Samaritan, was constructed in the 6th C. It is 20m long by 11m wide and is oriented to the east.
+The Byzantine church, built on the traditional location of the Inn of the Good Samaritan, was constructed in the 6th century.
+It is 20m long by 11m wide and is oriented to the east.
 Sections of its original walls (seen in the foreground) and bases of its columns are seen below.
 The design of the Byzantine church was reconstructed by an additional wooden roof which follows the architecture of the old church.

 Click on the photos to view in higher resolution…